-The organization of this paper is as follows.
+The paper is organised as follows.
 In Section~\ref{Target and Expected Signal}, we illustrate reasons of the Coma Berenices selection, and calculate the expected signal from DM annihilation.
-In Section~\ref{Results}, we conduct the FAST data analysis and place upper limits of WIMP parameter in $\mu^{+}\mu^{-}$, $\tau^{+}\tau^{-}$ and $b\bar b$ final states, and further discuss the results and the GCE.
+In Section~\ref{Results}, we conduct the FAST data analysis and place upper limits of the WIMP parameter in $\mu^{+}\mu^{-}$, $\tau^{+}\tau^{-}$ and $b\bar b$ final states, and further discuss the results and the GCE.
 We conclude in Section~\ref{conclusion}.